-I recommend a new ventilation system be installed, such as HRVS, as noted in section 16 below
+I recommend installing a new ventilation system, such as HRVS, as noted in section 16 below.

-The property must be professionally decontaminated, and immediate risk reduction and knockdown of airborne contaminates must be considered if you remain in the property.
-This will be a temporary risk reduction only until such time as remediation is undertaken.
+The property must be professionally decontaminated, and immediate risk reduction and knockdown of airborne contaminants must be considered if you remain in the property.
+This will be a temporary risk reduction until remediation is undertaken, as any reduced contamination will be replaced by reservoirs and defects identified in the survey.

 We can decontaminate the property to various levels of risk reduction.
 However, costs and budget may dictate the outcome.

-You will GOOGLE decontamination companies, and you will find a variety of guaranteed results.
-You should review these carefully, and as our client, Building Forensics will provide an unbiased, clear, and concise opinion on whoever or whatever you choose.
+You can Google decontamination companies and find a variety of guaranteed results.
+You should review these carefully.
+As our client, Building Forensics will provide an unbiased, clear, and concise opinion on whoever or whatever you choose.
+Please also look at our guide on choosing a contractor.

-I would warn that any process costing under £2000 and completed in a day or two is unlikely to provide any form of worthwhile result, and as our client, we offer you this simple advice
+I warn that any process costing under £2000 and completed in a day or two will unlikely provide any worthwhile result.
+We can provide you with sound advice regarding DIY monitoring and verification.